Mitranim/gotools/dsadapter/readme.md

 Be aware that you can't patch a Datastore entity by saving a struct with only _some_ of its fields under the same key.
 When a struct is created, omitted fields are initialised to zero values.
 If saved under the same key as an existing entity, it will overwrite it, deleting the existing fields.
 When updating an entity, you must first read it from the Datastore, update its fields, then save it.

+Returns error 403 if creating or updating (depending on the presence of the record's id) is not permitted per the record's `Can()` method.

 #### `Read(*http.Request, Record) error`

 Generic read method for Record types.
 Reads a record from the Datastore by its kind and id.
 Example usage: